 Because each type of Japanese knife is meticulously crafted to perform ergonomically and efficiently at its designated task, having a whole set of Japanese knives in your kitchen is a great way to keep your culinary game (if you’ll excuse the pun) on point.

-In this article, we’ll be taking a look at the best Japanese knife sets on the market.
+In this article, we’ll be taking a look at the best Japanese knife sets (see the best Japanese cookware sets here too) on the market.

 OUR TOP PICK